HankG/hyde-hyde/README.md

-The major tweaks are to make it so that it is pulling from local files as much as possible rather than CDNs, reduce the download size by not requiring pulling in all of Font Awesome for the handful of icons used, change some of the available themes and presentation for my personal tastes, and to support more social media sites (eventually).
+The major tweaks are to make it so that it is pulling from local files as much as possible rather than CDNs, reduce the download size by not requiring pulling in all of Font Awesome for the handful of icons used, change some of the available themes and presentation for my personal tastes, and to support more social media sites.
 A list of changes to date are:

  * Replace truncation text from  ... ➦ to (More...)
  * Converted highlight.js to pull from local files